 6. PU Injection Balcony Waterproofing

-Benefits of PU Injection:
+Benefits of PU injection balcony waterproofing:

 A study from the International Mine Water Association (IMWA) entitled “Water Control using polyurethane resins”, showed that Water reactive polyurethane (PU) resins, with viscosities of 130 to 350 cps and densities of 1.05–1.12 g/cm³, effectively seal cracks and joints, reduce ground permeability, and provide durable waterproofing, with gel time controlled by catalysts and drill spacing typically 1 m apart.
 Another study conducted at Nanotechnologies in Construction: A Scientific Internet-Journal entitled “The features of the implementation of injection technologies using polymer-based compositions with adjustable parameters for underground construction.”
 PU injection for balcony waterproofing uses polyurethane mixtures that expand up to 20×, achieving densities from 30–1300 kg/m³ and local pressures up to 10 MPa, enhancing soil stabilization, sealing leaks, and improving water resistance within 6 to 24 hours.